-The tariff schedule for the use of public transmission networks in the HV-B voltage ranges will go up by +1.09% on 1 August 2021.
+The tariff schedule for the use of public transmission networks in the HV-B voltage ranges goes by +1.09% on 1 August 2021.

 The tariff schedule for the use of public electricity networks in the HV-A and LV voltage ranges is that applied to users of the electricity distribution system.
-It will increase by + 0.91% on 1 August 2021.
+It increased by an average of 0.91 % on 1 August 2021.